Rangasatyaviswapavan/Content-Based-Song-Recommendation-System/README.md

 # Content-Based Song Recommendation System

-This project implements a simple content-based recommendation system for songs using Python and Flask.
+This project implements a simple content-based recommendation system for songs using Python, Flask, NLTK, and scikit-learn.
 It analyzes song lyrics to recommend similar songs based on their textual content.

 ## Features